 Now after the research I was able to do at USC's Doheny Library using their ProQuest database.
 I located the digitized archives of the Los Angeles Sentinel, an African American newspaper her in Los Angeles.
 This archives dated back to 1942.
 Well I hit the jackpot and was able to dismiss the Emerson and Hortense associated with the Florida Blossom Minstrel Show; or should I.

 Walter Emerson Sapp was a well-known Real Estate Broker and a graduate of Morehouse College in Atlanta, Ga.
 I have no idea when he graduated from Morehouse, but I do know that in 1959 he was the treasurer of Morehouse's Alumni Association.

-This was really exciting to me to not only see so many female golfes in the 1950s but all female clubs and better yet, an all female African American Golf Club.
+This was really exciting to me to not only see so many female golfer in the 1950s but better yet, an all African American female Golf Club.

 |Hortense W. Sapp is bottom Center with wht blouse and wht hat|